It's easy to think about getting organized, but sometimes it's hard to actually be organized.

 01 of 10

-Leave your keys, cell phone, blackberry, iPod, etc. in the same place every single time you walk through the door of your home.
-Have a spot in your entry way (or entrance) for these items so you are never running around late for work wondering where your keys and phone are hiding.
+Leave your keys, cell phone, blackberry, iPod, and other such accessories you carry day in and day out, in the same place every single time you walk through the door of your home.
+Have a spot in your entry way (or entrance) for these items, so you are never running around, late for work, wondering where your keys and phone are hiding.

-TIP: Buy or re-purpose something you like to look at to hold your "smalls.
+TIP: Buy or re-purpose something you like to look at to hold your "smalls."
+Items such as an entrance table or wall-mounted key organizer are great for storing such things.

 02 of 10